intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 ## Sample videos

 There are several videos available to use as sample videos to show the capabilities of this application.
-You can download them by running these commands from the `shopper-gaze-monitor` directory:
+You can download them by running these commands from the `factory-virtual-fence-cpp` directory:
 ```
     mkdir resources
     cd resources